 HARMONiQ is a fully customisable ERP system that offers all these integrations – and more – with over thirty years of experience delivering software solutions to businesses in industries with traditionally complex inventory and management requirements, such as tiling, manufacturing, and automotive parts and more.
 We’re able to work with you to provide expert solutions to ensure that your business can grow and succeed from the start.

-Drew Arthur is the Managing Director of Micronet Systems and is focused on helping business leaders overcome ineffective business systems and processes by leveraging cutting edge technology.
+Robert Butler is the Managing Director of Micronet Systems and is focused on helping business leaders overcome ineffective business systems and processes by leveraging cutting edge technology.
 If you want to discuss how to find the right ERP for your business, you can reach out via email here.